-SEC chairman signals plans to scale back corporate disclosure rules
+U.S. SEC chairman signals plans to scale back corporate disclosure rules

 In addition to his comments on public company requirements, Clayton also said he plans to have the SEC launch a new fixed income market structure advisory committee to scrutinize the current rules and identify potential reforms.

-Clayton also said the SEC will consider a pilot program in coming months to study the impact of lower exchange fees.
+Clayton said the SEC will also consider a pilot program in coming months to study the impact of the fees and rebates that exchanges charge and provide to brokers.